eclipse-zenoh/zenoh-backend-influxdb/README.md

                 demo: {
                   // the key expression this storage will subscribes to
                   key_expr: "/demo/example/**",
+                  // this prefix will be stripped from the received key when converting to database key.
+                  // i.e.: "/demo/example/a/b" will be stored as "a/b"
+                  strip_prefix: "/demo/example",
                   // the database name within InfluxDB
                   db: "zenoh_example",
                   // if the database doesn't exist, create it